These cold and refreshing Strawberry Margaritas are made with real strawberries and served frozen or on the rocks.

 - 1/3 cup Grand Marnier or Cointreau

-- 1 cup freshly squeezed blood orange juice regular oranges can be substituted
+- 1/2 cup freshly squeezed orange juice I've used regular oranges and blood oranges

-- Place a fine mesh sieve over a bowl and pour the mixture through.
-Lightly press on the fruit to extract all of the syrup.
-Cool syrup.
+- Place a fine mesh sieve over a large glass measuring cup and pour the mixture through.
+Lightly press and stir the mixture through the sieve.
+Discard the solids.
+You should have around 1-1/2 cups of strawberry puree; you might not need all of it.

 - Add tequila, Grand Marnier, orange juice, lime juice, and 1 cup strawberry puree to the blender (no need to clean it out) and blend until combined.
 Taste and adjust ingredients as necessary.
 Serve in glasses filled with crushed ice.